wothke/websid/raspi/README.md

 ## Depencencies

-requires "Wiring Pi" library - see https://github.com/WiringPi/WiringPi
+Either uses the bundled stripped down version of the "Wiring Pi" library, or a regular "Wiring Pi" library: see https://github.com/WiringPi/WiringPi (see Makefile)

 ## License
 Terms of Use: This software is licensed under a CC BY-NC-SA (http://creativecommons.org/licenses/by-nc-sa/4.0/)